- What We Do

 Redwoods continue to grow throughout their lives, adding up to 1.6 cubic meters of girth every year.
-Because trees are composed of about 50% carbon by weight, each redwood sequesters an incredible amount of carbon from the atmosphere – and that’s not even counting the extensive underground root systems!
-Studies estimate that coastal redwood forests sequester triple the aboveground carbon of any other type of forest, which means that redwoods are a key player in mitigating climate change.
+Because trees are composed of about 50 percent carbon by weight, each redwood sequesters an incredible amount of carbon from the atmosphere – and that’s not even counting the extensive underground root systems.

 In fact, recent studies have found that coast redwoods capture more carbon dioxide (CO2) from the atmosphere than any other tree on the planet, making them key to mitigating climate change.